This story has been pulled to publish and can be found on Amazon under the title Shattered Heart by Lara Norman.

 Edward tried to think.
 He needed nothing for himself, but there was one who needed more than he could give at the moment.
 "Have Rose take the baby."
 He choked on the short response, his palm pressing tightly to cracked lips.

 "What do I do now?"
 Edward desperately wanted the answer to that question.
-He would pay his life's wages if someone could tell him how to heal the agony that settled on his chest.
-It was the same weight and size as the rock she was buried under.
+He would pay his life's wages if someone could tell him how to heal the agony settled on his chest.
+It was the same weight and size as the rock they'd buried her under.

 "Live one day at a time, I guess."